 Step 3 – Build a staircase

-Have the singer engage their solar plexus with a “ha” sound, the same way as Step 2, but this time, have them sing the repeated “ha” using the “do, re, mi, re, do” pitches.
+Singers need to engage their solar plexus with a “ha” sound, the same way as Step 2, but this time, have them sing the repeated “ha” using the “do, re, mi, re, do” pitches.
 The beginning pitch should be their “home” pitch.
 From there, repeat the exercise by moving their “home” pitch up by half-steps.
 Every pitch must engage the solar plexus.
 When the singer can no longer match the piano’s pitch, try descending the exercise by half-steps; it is possible they may have lost the ability to match pitch.
-When this happens, return to their “home” pitch and repeat this step a second time.
+When this happens, return to their “home” pitch and repeat this step a second time; as a result, they will be repeating their home pitch, which will also help to lock in their pitch matching skill.

 Step 4 – Bring Them Up High